marcesher/cfconcurrent/README.md

 ------------------

 Post issues to https://github.com/marcesher/cfconcurrent/issues.
-Pull requests should have accompanying MXUnit tests. *If it's not tested, it's not accepted*
+Pull requests should have accompanying MXUnit tests.
+If it's not tested, it's not accepted.

 License
 --------